-The mission of the Arts Center at Duck Creek is to perpetuate the goals and the spirit of artist John Little.
-Much of our programming will take place in the 19th Century Gardiner Barn, which Little purchased in 1948, moved to the property and converted into an art studio.
+The Arts Center at Duck Creek Inc. seeks to perpetuate the goals and the spirit of artist John Little, who purchased a parcel of the original Duck Creek Farm in 1948.
+Much of our programming takes place in the 19th Century Gardiner Barn, which Little moved to the property and converted into an art studio.
 Dedicated to bringing contemporary art and artists to the East End, John Little made the barn available as meeting place for local artists and guest quarters for those visiting.
 In 1957, Little continued to nurture the local art community by founding the Signa Gallery with partners Elizabeth Parker and Alfonse Ossorio, which operated on Newtown Lane until 1960.

-The Arts Center at Duck Creek seeks to continue John Little’s legacy as well as the pioneering spirit of our Town's founders, by bringing contemporary programming in the visual, literary and performing arts to the John Little Barn and the grounds at Duck Creek Farm for the benefit of the East Hampton community.
+The mission of the Arts Center at Duck Creek Inc. is to continue artist John Little’s legacy and the pioneering spirit of our Town's founders, by organizing, promoting and presenting contemporary programming in the visual, literary and performing arts at the John Little Barn and on the grounds of Historic Duck Creek Farm, for the benefit of the East Hampton community.

 Programs at the Arts Center at Duck Creek take place seasonally, between May 1 - October 31.
 Hours vary based on programs.
 Please check our current exhibitions and event pages for details.